couchbaselabs/dcp-documentation/spec.md

 * Partition Takeover History (new for UPR).
 ** This is a sequence of Partition Takeover Records.
 ** A Partition Takeover Record == active Node Id + Sequence Number.
-* A Bucket also has a logical Base Data Set.
+* A Partition also has a logical Base Data Set.
-* A Bucket also has a logical Changes Stream.
+* A Partition also has a logical Changes Stream.

 #### Node Id